- Two thirds of Britons mention Brexit as one of the biggest issues facing the country

 - Liberal Democrat supporters are more likely to list multiple concerns, with a mean number 4.2 of issues raised – higher than Conservatives (3.7) and labour supporters (3.5).
 Secondary issues with particular resonance are pollution environment and education/schools.

-Ipsos MORI's Issues Index is conducted monthly and provides an overview of the key issues concerning the country.
-Ipsos MORI interviewed a representative quota sample of 1,027 adults aged 18+ across Great Britain.
+Ipsos's Issues Index is conducted monthly and provides an overview of the key issues concerning the country.
+Ipsos interviewed a representative quota sample of 1,027 adults aged 18+ across Great Britain.
 The answers are spontaneous responses, and participants are not prompted with any answers.